bhaktibhikne/fxa-content-server/docs/client-metrics.md

 #### signup
 * error.oauth.signup.auth.1011 - user did not enter an email address
 * error.oauth.signup.auth.1023 - user entered an email address that was invalid
+* error.signup.auth.103 - incorrect password (for signin from signup)
+* error.signup.auth.114 - request has been throttled
+* error.signup.auth.125 - request has been blocked
 * error.signup.auth.1011 - user did not enter an email address
 * error.signup.auth.1011 - user did not enter an email address
 * error.signup.auth.1012 - user did not enter year of birth